Hello 🙂

 - Mitsaras for souvlaki in Agios Polykarpos village

-- Filitsa in Kares village In Raches.
+- Filitsa in Kares village in Raches.
 Angel’s tip: try the goat in the pot and the beef patty.(biftekia)

 - Burgers in Asterix in Christos village